Amanda Byram: Television career

-She also appeared in the music video for Joe Dolan and Dustin the Turkey's song "Good Looking Woman", in 1997.

 Personal life

-Before she moved to the United States, Byram dated comedian Patrick Kielty.
+Before she moved to the United States, Byram was in a relationship with comedian Patrick Kielty.
 Currently living in Fulham, South-west London, she was engaged to former rugby union player Craig McMullen.
 However, she announced in January 2012 that she had split from him.

 Since April 2014, she has been in a relationship with Julian Okines, a creative content producer.
 In December 2015, they announced their engagement, and they got married in April 2016.
 Byram gave birth to their son named Phoenix in November 2021.

 She adheres to a vigorous fitness routine and is known for being proud of her physique.